CemalUnal/XDoG-Filter/README.md

 # License
 Matlab

+There are five variables at the beginning of the code file.
+To get more satisfying results, you should change these variables with every different image.

-Results of this filter is provided in the results.pdf file (see https://github.com/CemalUnal/XDoG-Filter/blob/master/results/results.pdf).
+Results of this filter is provided in the results.pdf file.
+Also you can see effect of this five variables in this pdf file. (see https://github.com/CemalUnal/XDoG-Filter/blob/master/results/results.pdf)